Seeking leptoquarks in the $\bf t\bar{t}$ plus missing energy channel at the high-luminosity LHC: HL-LHC reach

 Based on our final results, shown in table \ref{tab:final}, we calculate the HL-LHC reach on LQs.
 In particular, we derive the values for the integrated luminosity needed to exclude at 95\% confidence level (CL) or to observe at 3$\sigma$ a scalar LQ $S_3$ and a vector LQ $U_1$ as a function of their mass.
 The exclusion reach at 95\% CL is calculated by a goodness-of-fit test considering a Poisson distribution for the events.
 The 3$\sigma$ reach is estimated according to the significance level $S/\sqrt{B}$, with $S$ ($B$) the number of signal (background) events. \\

 Fig. \ref{fig:reach} shows the HL-LHC reach on vector and scalar LQs.
 We see that with 3 ab$^{-1}$ (300 fb$^{-1}$) the HL-LHC can exclude a vector LQ $U_1$ up to 1.96 TeV (1.72 TeV) or observe at 3$\sigma$ the corresponding signal for masses up to 1.83 TeV (1.6 TeV) in the YM case.
 In the MC scenario, $U_1$ LQs up to 1.62 TeV (1.4 TeV) can be excluded with 3 ab$^{-1}$ (300 fb$^{-1}$).
-For the scalar LQ $S_3$, the exclusion reach extends up to 1.54 TeV (1.3 TeV) with 3 ab$^{-1}$ (300 fb$^{-1}$), while $S_3$ as heavy as 1.41 TeV (1.16 TeV) can be observed at 3$\sigma$.\\ The reach for a scalar LQ $S_3$ can be confronted with the expected reach obtained by extrapolating the results of the CMS analysis \cite{Sirunyan:2018kzh}, which has been presented in \cite{Marzocca:2018wcf}.
+For the scalar LQ $S_3$, the exclusion reach extends up to 1.54 TeV (1.3 TeV) with 3 ab$^{-1}$ (300 fb$^{-1}$), while $S_3$ as heavy as 1.41 TeV (1.16 TeV) can be observed at 3$\sigma$.

+The reach for a scalar LQ $S_3$ can be confronted with the expected reach obtained by extrapolating the results of the CMS analysis \cite{Sirunyan:2018kzh}, which has been presented in \cite{Marzocca:2018wcf}.
+The corresponding bounds are $m_{S_3}>$ 1.43 (1.2) TeV with 3 ab$^{-1}$ (300 fb$^{-1}$).
 The CMS study makes use of variables as missing energy and other based on the $p_T$ of jets in the final state, but does not apply any top tagging.
-Given the fact that the reach of our analysis is considerably larger than the one in \cite{Marzocca:2018wcf}, \footnote{the reach in \cite{Marzocca:2018wcf} is calculated by assuming a center-of-mass energy of 13 TeV instead of 14 TeV.
-We calculate that the reach of our analysis remains larger even if we rescale the cross sections according to the different $\sqrt{s}$.} we point out that the identification of the tops in the final state and the use of ``top observable" for the signal-to-background discrimination can improve the LHC sensitivity to LQs.
+Given the fact that the reach of our analysis is considerably larger than the one in Ref. \cite{Marzocca:2018wcf}, \footnote{The reach in \cite{Marzocca:2018wcf} is calculated by assuming a center-of-mass energy of 13 TeV instead of 14 TeV.
+We calculate that the reach of our analysis remains significantly larger even if we rescale the cross sections according to the different $\sqrt{s}$.} we point out that the identification of the tops in the final state and the use of ``top observable" for the signal-to-background discrimination can improve the LHC sensitivity to LQs.
 Furthermore, in our study we have applied a simple cut-and-count analysis and we expect our results to be conservative.
-A more refined top reconstruction, making use for example of substructure techniques as ``jettiness" \cite{Thaler:2010tr, Stewart:2010tn} or a statistical analysis of the shape of the relevant distributions considered in this study (see the subsequent section \ref{sec:scalarVSvector}), could augment the reach of the HL-LHC.
+A more refined top reconstruction, making use for example of substructure techniques as ``jettiness" \cite{Thaler:2010tr, Stewart:2010tn} or a statistical analysis of the shape of the relevant distributions considered in this study (see the subsequent Section \ref{sec:scalarVSvector}), could augment the reach of the HL-LHC.
 We leave these analyses to a more specialized experimental work.